 Additional samples were collected from stations S-A and S-C to analyze vinyl chloride concentrations.
-Typically, vinyl chloride samples are taken twice per year.
-However, due to the transfer of laboratory testing services from CARO Analytical Services to Kerr Wood Leidal, samples were only collected once in 2023.
-Starting in 2024, Kerr Wood Leidal will take over the biannual sampling of vinyl chlorides at stations S-A and S-C.
+Kerr Wood Leidal completed the biannual sampling of vinyl chlorides at stations S-A and S-C.

 This document provides an overview of the UEL's water distribution system, along with its drinking water monitoring and testing program.
-Furthermore, it consolidates the analyses and outcomes from water samples gathered in 2023, while also evaluating the distribution system's efficacy in ensuring the delivery of safe drinking water.
+Furthermore, it consolidates the analyses and outcomes from water samples gathered in 2024, while also evaluating the distribution system's efficacy in ensuring the delivery of safe drinking water.